Nov. 27, 2019

 Connect with parents: One of the best ways to promote Ortho-K lenses is to introduce the myopia management concept to parents who have children with myopia.
 They also are a great source of referrals.
 We introduce Ortho-K lenses to young myopes.
 Many will ask for Ortho-K lenses once they reach puberty, and they do very well with them.

 Be prepared and confident: When fitting specialized lenses, one must be mentally prepared.
 Act very knowledgeable and confident when talking to their patients about Ortho-K. Our website also draws in many such patients.

 Screen: We carefully screen our patients for candidates.
 We avoid high cylinders and hyperopes.
 We have many other forms of specialty lenses for most of our patients which includes custom–made soft lenses for high cylinders, and flat corneas that cannot be fitted with box type lenses.

 Partner with a Lab: There are many labs offering their version of Ortho-K lenses, but none compares with the more advanced and aggressive designs manufactured by GP Specialists.
 They are a key partner in our success.

-Harvey H. Yamamoto, OD, is a leading contact lens specialist and lens designer who been fitting contact lenses for more than 40 years.
+Harvey H. Yamamoto, OD, is a leading contact lens specialist and lens designer who has been fitting contact lenses for more than 40 years.
 His practice in Ontario, Calif., www.yamamotovision.com, specializes in myopia management, among other specialties.